Obesity

 Healthy weight loss

 The benefits of healthy weight loss through diet and exercise can positively affect everything in your life.
-You will feel better, look better and improve your health in many ways, such as lowering your blood pressure and decreasing your risk for heart attack and stroke.
+You will feel better and improve your health in many ways, such as lowering your blood pressure and decreasing your risk for heart attack and stroke.

 Healthy weight loss means losing weight gradually and steadily, 1 to 2 pounds per week until you reach your goal.
 Plus, it is not a temporary diet—it is lifestyle changes you make toward healthy eating and regular physical activity.
-You will lose the weight you want and you will be more successful at keeping it off.
+You will lose the weight you want and be more successful at keeping it off.

 Your primary care provider will work with you to develop the right weight-loss plan for your unique goals.